 Kennedy wrote an entertaining, light-hearted memoir, Hollywood Trail Boss, in 1997 which is largely a sequence of anecdotes but which does give insight into his work and into Hollywood Westerns in general.
 Jack Elam wrote the foreword.

 It’s perhaps rather unkind but I feel that Kennedy might have quoted Sterling Hayden, who said he started at the top and worked his way down.
 Burt’s Western debut was stunningly good – writing the best of those Budd Boetticher/Randolph Scott oaters in the late 50s.
 But he came ever so slightly late to the Western, and most of his work was in the 60s and beyond – hardly the apogee of the genre – and then he worked a lot in TV.
 His first big-screen Western as director was Fox’s The Canadians in 1961, with Robert Ryan, a movie which Kennedy himself described as “a disaster” – and which is the subject of tomorrow’s review.

-There followed what we might call a mixed bag, really quite well done oaters like those Clint Walker ones, Fort Dobbs and Yellowstone Kelly, and Westerns as good as The Rounders, yes, but many weak ones too – pictures like The Good Guys and the Bad Guys and Dirty Dingus Magee, which weren’t at all good, I fear (actually, the latter was awful).
+There followed what we might call a mixed bag, really quite well done oaters like those Clint Walker ones, Fort Dobbs and Yellowstone Kelly, and comedy Westerns as good as The Rounders, yes, but many weak ones too – pictures like The Good Guys and the Bad Guys and Dirty Dingus Magee, which weren’t at all good, I fear (actually, the latter was awful).
 In the 1970s and 80s it was mostly TV movies, and again pictures like Where the Hell’s That Gold? and Once Upon a Texas Train really weren’t very wonderful.

 Kid on the stage